ubghacking/ubghacking.github.io/_posts/2023-05-17-gitbook-for-notes.md

 npm install gitbook-cli -g
 {% endhighlight %}

 Once installed, if you run the command `gitbook init` to initialize, you will receive an error.
 This is because GitBook is no longer maintained as a project, and the newer `graceful-fs` packages have broken the ability to run as is.
-In `nano /usr/local/lib/node_modules/gitbook-cli/node_modules/npm/node_modules/graceful-fs/polyfills.js`, comment out the following lines:
+In `/usr/local/lib/node_modules/gitbook-cli/node_modules/npm/node_modules/graceful-fs/polyfills.js`, comment out the following lines:

 {% highlight bash linenos %}
 # Comment out: